Keiko Imamura was born in London.

 She has released a CD (Debussy:Images Book Ⅰ&Ⅱ) from Meister Music(MM-1130).

 She is a regular member and an advisor of the Piano Step of the PTNA(Piano Teacher’s National Association).
-She is also a member of jury of the PTNA Piano Competitions, the Burgmuller Concours, the Japan Classical Music Competition and the International Chopin Piano Conpetitions in Asia.
+She is also a member of jury of the PTNA Piano Competitions, the Burgmuller Concours, the Japan Classical Music Competition and the International Chopin Piano Conpetitions in ASIA￼, in which she got the Teaching Prize in 2020.

 Beside the piano, she studied the harpsichord with Ruth Dyson and Robert Woolly at the Royal college of Music.
 She got the RCM Clavichord Prize and the Geoffrey Tankard Prize.